-- Suspicious lesions in mouth or throat (Kuno, 2014) - Suspicious mass/tumor found on another imaging study and needing clarification (AulinoCR, 2018b) - Neck Mass or lymphadenopathy (nont -parotid region or and not thyroid region): - Present on physical exam and remains non-diagnostic after x-ray or ultrasound is completed(Kuno, 2014) - O Mass or abnormality found on other imaging study and needing further evaluation
+- Suspicious lesions in mouth or throat (Kuno, 2014) - Suspicious mass/tumor found on another imaging study and needing clarification (Aulino, 2018) - Neck m

+Mass or lymphadenopathy (not parotid region and not thyroid region): - Present on physical exam and remains non-diagnostic after ultrasound is completed (Kuno, 2014) - o Mass or abnormality found on other imaging study and needing further evaluation - Increased risk for malignancy (Kirsch, 2019) with one or more of the following findings (Pynnonen, 2017): - Fixation to adjacent tissues - Firm consistency - Size >1.5 cm - Ulceration of overlying skin - Mass present ≥ two weeks (or uncertain duration) without significant fluctuation and not considered of infectious cause - History of cancer - Failed 2 weeks of treatment for suspected infectious adenopathy (Haynes, 2015) - Pediatric (≤18 years old) considerations - Ultrasound should be inconclusive or suspicious unless there is a history of malignancy 11

 Note: For discrete cystic lesions of the neck, an ultrasound should be performed as initial imaging unless there is a high suspicion of malignancy

-- Increased risk for malignancy (Kirsch, 2019) with one or more of the following findings (Pynnonen, 2017):

-- Fixation to adjacent tissues

-- Firm consistency

-- Size >1.5 cm

-- Ulceration of overlying skin

-- Mass present ≥ two weeks (or uncertain duration) without significant fluctuation and not considered of infectious cause

-- History of cancer

-- Failed 2 weeks of treatment for suspected infectious adenopathy (Haynes, 2015).

-Note: For discrete cystic lesions of the neck, an ultrasound should be performed as initial imaging unless there is a high suspicion of malignancy - Neck Mass (parotid region) -(Aulino CR, 2018b) - Parotid mass found on other imaging study and needing further evaluation Note: US is the initial imaging study of a parotid region mass to determine if the location is inside or outside the gland (Aulino CR, 2018b; Burke, 2011; Cicero, 2018
+- Neck Mass (parotid region) (Aulino, 2018) - o Parotid mass found on other imaging study and needing further evaluation

+\ National Imaging Associates, Inc. (NIA) is a subsidiary of Magellan Healthcare, Inc.